Mr-Coxall/Microbit-Christmas-Decoration/lesson-03.md

 })
 ```

-## Let's make another pattern, just like in math class!
+## Let's make another pattern, just like in math class

 The goal is to make a pattern on the micro:bit and then show the pattern to your partner.
 Their job is to tell you the pattern.
 To help them learn the pattern you will show it 4 times!